gregorybchris/myxa/README.md

 ## About

-> Note: myxa is just a toy project, not a full package manager.
+> Note: Myxa is just a toy project, not a full package manager.
 If you want this kind of behavior in your preferred package manager... me too :)

 Myxa has two goals: